Sell Your Mineral Rights in Cameron Parish, LA

 What to Know About Cameron Parish

-Louisiana allows forced pooling, which means an operator can include your acreage in a producing unit even without your prior agreement.
-If that happens, you're entitled to your proportionate share of production — but you may want to understand your options before that decision is made for you.
+Louisiana allows forced pooling, which means an operator can include your acreage in a unit even without your consent.
+You'd still receive your proportionate share of production, but the terms may not be as favorable as if you had negotiated ahead of time.
+Knowing where your acres sit relative to active units is important.

 Questions We Hear From Cameron Parish Owners

-I got an unsolicited offer in the mail.
-Is it a fair price?
+I got an offer from an operator or buyer — is it a fair price?

-Find Out What Your Cameron Parish Rights Are Worth
+Find Out What Your Cameron Parish Mineral Rights Are Worth

 Get My Free Valuation